What are the aims of this leaflet?

 What causes lichen sclerosus?

 The cause of lichen sclerosus is not fully understood.
 It can be associated with other diseases in which the body’s immune system attacks normal tissues such as the thyroid gland (causing an overactive - or underactive thyroid gland) or the insulin-producing cells in the pancreas (causing diabetes), but it has not been proven that it is an auto-immune condition in itself.
+LS does not lower your immunity and does not affect any internal organs.

 Lichen sclerosus is not due to an infection – the disease is not contagious and cannot be spread through contact, including sexual intercourse.
+It is not related to allergy or hormonal abnormalities.

 Friction or damage to the skin triggers lichen sclerosus and make it worse.
 This reaction is called a ‘Koebner response’.
-Irritation from urine leakage or wearing incontinence pads or panty liners can make the problem worse.
+Irritation from urine leakage or wearing incontinence pads or panty liners can make the symptoms worse.

 Is lichen sclerosus hereditary?